v-mholloway/edge-developer.es-ES/microsoft-edge/devtools-guide-chromium/javascript/index.md

 <!--todo: add inprivate section when available -->

 **Los puntos de interrupción de escucha de** eventos son solo uno de los muchos tipos de puntos de interrupción disponibles en DevTools.
-Memoriza todos los tipos diferentes para ayudarte a depurar escenarios diferentes lo antes posible.  <!--See [Pause Your Code With Breakpoints][JSBreakpoints] to learn when and how to use each type.  -->
+Memoriza todos los tipos diferentes para ayudarte a depurar escenarios diferentes lo antes posible.  <!--  To learn when and how to use each type, navigate to [Pause your code with breakpoints][JSBreakpoints].  -->

 ## <a name="step-4-step-through-the-code"></a>Paso 4: Paso a paso por el código